 If you're someone who doesn't let a blank piece of paper – or screen – intimidate you, check out Zoho Writer (iOS/Android), a word processing app for creating and editing documents and collaborating with business associates.

 Create and format your documents and add images, tables, and more.
 You can import and edit Word files and then export them as Word, PDF, ODT, HTML or TXT files.
 The app lets you annotate, add content, reply to questions or "like" something.
 Sync docs across devices and access them wherever you go.
 A full web version is also available so you can continue working on your computer or offline.Credit: Zoho

 WPS Office (free) – iOS, Android

-Kingsoft Office is a free, multiplatform productivity suite that's available for iOS and Android.
-It stands up to competing apps thanks to a solid feature set and an easy-to-use interface.
-The suite's word processor lets you write, edit and save files with relative ease, and email integration lets you send and receive documents as attachments.
-Editing features include the ability to change fonts and colors, tweak text alignment and insert tables.
-And Kingsoft Office's file backup feature lets you save and retrieve your documents from almost any device using Google Drive, Dropbox or Box.net.
+WPS Office (iOS /Android) is a free, multiplatform productivity suite for mobile devices that easily integrates with all major Microsoft Office apps like Word, Excel, PowerPoint as well as Google Docs and Adobe PDF formats.
+Its solid feature set and easy-to-use word processor lets you easily write, edit, and save files while email integration lets you send and receive documents as attachments.
+Its editing features let you change fonts and colors, tweak text alignment and insert tables.